syncfusion-content/blazor-docs/blazor/scheduler/how-to/enable-scroll-option-on-all-day-section.md

 ---
 layout: post
-title: Enable scroll option on all-day section in Blazor Scheduler Component | Syncfusion
+title: Enable scroll option on all-day in Blazor Scheduler | Syncfusion
 description: Learn here all about Enable scroll option on all-day section in Syncfusion Blazor Scheduler component and more.
 platform: Blazor
 control: Scheduler